If you own a small construction or contract firm, you understand the mixture of excitement and market uncertainty over the past decade and the future.

 About Construction Loans.

 A construction loan is a form of bank-issued short-term financing that has been generated for the particular purpose of financing a new home or other real estate project.
 A conventional mortgage, also called a permanent loan, will help you purchase an existing home.
 However, if you need to build a new house from the ground up, particularly if you also need to buy raw property, that’s where a construction loan can help.
+If you are investing in a multfamily property you will need to apply for multifamily construction loans.

 The loan may be applied for by someone who spends their time and resources in building or related expenses.
 Individual homeowners, contractors or small business owners may use construction loans to fund their construction projects.
 If you already own the house, the equity you have in the property can be used as the down payment on your construction loan.